Answers from a Will Lawyer Allentown, PA Offers

 Creating a will is an important task to complete and a will lawyer Allentown, PA community members rely on can make the process easier.
 It is often difficult to think of creating a will because it forces you to think about a time when you won’t be alive.
 However, if you do not create a will, your wishes may not be considered.
 The will can affect who receives your property, who will take care of your minor children, and your final resting place.

 An essential factor to consider when writing a will is if you are in a committed relationship with someone who is not your legally recognized spouse or partner.
 It could be a disaster for your loved one if you die without a will stating what they are to receive.
 Without a will or a legally recognized marriage, your property your blood relatives instead of your partner acquire your assets.
 This can even include the house they are living in and had lived in with you while you were still alive.
 To prevent this from happening, you should consider contacting a will lawyer in Allentown, PA from Klenk Law.
-Our legal team can guide you through the process of creating a will, so your wishes are followed.
+Our legal team can guide you through the process.
+Let’s make sure your your plan reflects your wishes.

 There is an urban myth that regardless of where you live in the US if you live with your partner for seven years you’re automatically legally married.
 This is not the case.
 Only 15 states and Washington, D.C. view common law marriage as valid, but they have strict guidelines.
 Pennsylvania no longer recognizes common law marriage.
 A will lawyer Allentown, PA residents turn to from our firm can clarify how the law applies in your circumstances, but it could mean proving that many years ago before the rules changed you: